April 22, 2019

 In this blog, Student Cover highlights some common reasons that lead to the rejection of education loan applications for either secured or unsecured loans.

 On submission of false information – it is the duty of both lender and borrower to submit correct and factual information while entering into a loan agreement.
-If the information furnished by the borrower such as name, address, educational qualification, nationality of the borrower or the guarantor, pending court cases etc. are found to be false, the lender has every right to reject the education loan application.
-The borrower is, therefore, advised to provide only truthful and factual information, supported by valid documents, while applying for education loan.
+If the information furnished by the borrower such as name, address, educational qualification, nationality of the borrower or the guarantor, pending court cases, etc. are found to be false, the lender has every right to reject the education loan application.
+The borrower is, therefore, advised to provide only truthful and factual information, supported by valid documents, while applying for an education loan.

 Banks can reject the secured loan application, if, during verification, it is found that:

-# Property is facing any dispute court of law or is already mortgaged against some other loan.
+# Property documents are not genuine or do not suffice the required ownership right of the borrower,# Property is facing any dispute court of law or is already mortgaged against some other loan.

 The creditworthiness of the borrower – Several banks and NBFCs in India provide unsecured loans to students to finance their higher studies in India or abroad.
 These loans are given not against collateral but on the basis of the creditworthiness and financial strength of the borrower.

 Nationality and tax status of the co-applicant – Banks and other lending institutions in India provide secured and unsecured education loans only to those students who are Indian nationals.
 This applied equally to co-applicants and guarantors as well.
-If the co-applicant in case of unsecured or secured education loan is a foreign national, the loan application would be rejected by the lender.
-Also, if the co-applicant is India but is currently living or working abroad and whose income does not fall under the jurisdiction of income tax authorities and laws in India, then too the loan application is not accepted by the lenders.
+If the co-applicant in case of an unsecured or secured education loan is a foreign national, the loan application would be rejected by the lender.
+Also, if the co-applicant is in in India but is currently living or working abroad and whose income does not fall under the jurisdiction of income tax authorities and laws in India, then the loan application is not accepted by the lenders.

-For the application to be accepted, the applicant, co-applicant and guarantor must both be Indian nationals and should come under the purview of income tax laws in India.
+For the application to be accepted, the applicant, co-applicant, and guarantor must both be Indian nationals and should come under the purview of income tax laws in India.
 However, those Indians who are currently living abroad but whose income falls under the jurisdiction of income tax authorities in India are eligible to be co-applicants or guarantors.

 Country where the institution is located – While sanctioning loans, not only the institution but also the country where the institution is located plays a key role.
-Those students who apply in institutions situated in countries in Western Europe or North America have higher chances of getting their education loan applications accepted by lending institutions.
+Those students who apply to institutions situated in countries in Western Europe or North America have higher chances of getting their education loan applications accepted by lending institutions.
 This is because those countries have a good reputation of providing quality education as well as better job prospects after completion of the course.

 Language requirement not fulfilled – English is the “lingua franca” of most Commonwealth and North American countries.
 Any student applying for a course in institutions in those countries has to provide proof of their proficiency in both written and spoken English.
 Students can do this by undertaking tests (TOEFL & IELTS).
 If the student is unable to secure good marks in those exams, he or she is not eligible to either pursue higher education or take up a job in those countries.
-At times, banks reject the education loan applications of students who have either not undertaken those language tests or do not have sufficient score.
+At times, banks reject the abroad education loan applications of students who have either not undertaken those language tests or do not have sufficient scores.

 Need help?
 Chat with us